Scientific Name

 Description

-Sempervivum arachnoideum subsp. tomentosum is a mat-forming succulent with rosettes of thick, fleshy, obovate, mid-green to red leaves densely covered in white cobweb-like hairs.
-The rosettes grow up to 1.6 inches (4 cm) in diameter.
-Flowers are pink, star-shaped, up to 0.6 inches (1.5 cm) in diameter, and borne in flat cymes on up to 6 inches (15 cm) tall stems in summer.
+Sempervivum arachnoideum subsp. tomentosum is a mat-forming succulent that forms rosettes of thick, fleshy, obovate, mid-green to red leaves densely covered in white cobweb-like hairs.
+The rosettes grow up to 1.4 inches (3.5 cm) in diameter.

 Hardiness

-USDA hardiness zone 4a to 10b: from −30 °F (−34.4 °C) to 40 °F (+4.4 °C).
+USDA hardiness zone 4a to 10b: from -30°F (-34.4°C) to 40°F (4.4°C).

 How to Grow and Care